MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_01-Manage_Azure_AD_Identities.md

    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 ### Review

-In this lab, you have:
+In this lab, you have completed:
 - Created and configured Azure AD users
 - Created Azure AD groups with assigned and dynamic membership
 - Created an Azure Active Directory (AD) tenant
 - Managed Azure AD guest users

+## You have successfully completed the lab